This blog may contain affiliate links. Read our disclosure policy for more info.

 Our extensive time here allowed us to try a ton of different tours and get really familiar with the region.
 And after enjoying many, we narrowed it down to the 12 best options.
 So if you’re planning a trip to Medellin soon, keep reading!
 You’re bound to find one (or a few!) that’ll help you explore this magical city.

-- 11. Horseback Riding in Medellin
+- The BEST Tours in Medellin

 Why Tours in Medellin are so Highly Recommended